Toyota launches venture capital fund targeting artificial intelligence startups

 Intuition Robotics — Creating a robot companion for older adults

-The team says that their strongest value add is helping startups think about what business problems are worth solving.
-Of course Toyota Research Institute also brings technical expertise to assist the AI fund with diligence and to help startups make improvements to core technology.
+The team says their strongest value add is helping startups think about what business problems are worth solving.
+Of course, Toyota Research Institute also brings technical expertise to assist the AI fund with diligence and to help startups make improvements to core technology.

 Most of the top founders I speak to tell me that they have little issue raising capital and tend to avoid corporate venture when they can.
 There is a general anxiety in the market that corporates are not genuine when they promise to be ROI rather than strategic investors.
 Many question whether even small IP and strategic risk warrants corporate involvement, particularly at the volatile seed stage.